Nusaybin: Demographics

 A very small Assyrian population remains in the city; what remained of the Assyrian population emigrated during the height of the Kurdish-Turkish conflict in the 1990s and as a result of the resumption of the conflict in 2016, only one Assyrian family reportedly remained in the city.
+The Kurdish character of Nusaybin has been highlighted in recent scholarship: Kucukkirca (2025), in a study of homelessness and homemaking in the city, characterised Nusaybin as "a Kurdish city in Turkey" and noted that the Kurdish language is "deeply tied to identity" among its residents.
+Sociolinguistic research has further documented high rates of Kurmanji use in the Mardin–Nusaybin area, reflecting the predominance of Northern Kurdish as a spoken vernacular.